 Much of the world still uses traditional devices to find what they’re looking for online.
-You can find the proof of that in your Google Analytics or whatever system you use to view your traffic sources.
+You can find the proof of that in your Google Analytics, Facebook Insights or whatever system you use to view your traffic sources.

-So, to make sure people can find you in the mountain of websites and content online, you can trust these tools made by SEO and marketing gurus.
+So, to make sure people can find you in the ish load of websites and content online, you can trust these tools made by SEO and marketing gurus.

 3. Basic Graphic Design Apps

 As I mentioned before and will continue to embed in your brain, you need high quality images and graphics online.

 My go-to graphic design app right now is Canva.
 There are thousands of templates to craft the perfect social media post, cover image and more!

 You can find even more resources to make print media such as business cards, logos, invitations and flyers.

 I make custom designs and use an actual software for these areas, but it’s a good tool to use for mockups to present to clients.

 I even recommended the app to one of my clients to brand his photography work.

 4. Photo editing